swiss-seismological-service/hermes/README.md

 Create Docker postgres container
 Configure with whatever parameters are correct for the situation
+Note: This will create a postgres instance with a username=postgres, port=5432 If 5432 is already used, please alter the entry as follows: -p 5433:5432 where 5433 is the port on your local machine used.
+The second port must be 5432 as this is the automatically configured port used inside the docker container for postgresql.
 ```
 docker pull postgres:11
 mkdir -p $HOME/docker/volumes/postgres